chankrrn/WRO-FE-YBR/mech/mech_README.md

 ## 2.1 Mechanical Requirements

-The mechanical system must allow the robot to:

-- accelerate smoothly from a stop,
-- maintain controllable speed,
-- make repeated steering corrections,
-- negotiate the WRO track corners,
-- pass traffic pillars without excessive wheel slip,
-- perform low-speed parking maneuvers,
-- support the complete electrical and sensing system,
-- maintain stable sensor placement,
-- and remain compact enough for the competition field.
+The mechanical platform must accelerate smoothly from a stop, maintain a controllable driving speed and respond consistently to repeated steering corrections.
+It also needs to negotiate the WRO corners, pass traffic pillars with sufficient control and perform low-speed parking maneuvers.

+At the same time, the chassis must support the complete computing, power and sensing system without allowing excessive sensor movement.
+The vehicle must remain compact enough for the competition field while still providing enough structural space for the Raspberry Pi, Arduino, converters, battery, camera, LiDAR and IMU.

+These requirements mean that mechanical performance cannot be evaluated only by maximum speed.
+Low-speed control, steering repeatability, rigidity and component integration are equally important.

 ---